 Get a Butcher

-Obviously, you need to take your total health into account, but the reward of some delicious red meat could be the extra motivated you needed to elevate your workout game.
+You need to take your total health into account, but the reward of some delicious red meat could be the extra motivation you needed to elevate your workout game.

 See a Doctor

 That about covers it.
-Red meat can definitely hurt.
-Sometimes it’s worth the pain, but if you take the time to figure out why it doesn’t always agree with you, you might be able to craft a strategy to take pain out of the equation.
-Before we call it a day, it’s time to drop the hardest truth you’ll hear today.
+Red meat can hurt.
+Sometimes it's worth the pain, but if you take the time to figure out why it doesn't always agree with you, you might be able to craft a strategy to take the pain out of the equation before just writing it off as a beef intolerance.
+Before we call it a day, it's time to drop the hardest truth you'll hear today.
 For all that we joke, your problem with well-done steak is actually you.
-If you can’t stand it, it’s probably because you don’t know how to cook a steak without burning it and turning it into jerky.
+If you can't stand it, it's probably because you don't know how to cook a steak without burning it and turning it into jerky.
 Here are some tips to save you from yourself.
-If you still just can’t do it, then make sure you have a good bathroom plan when you indulge.
+If you still just can't do it, then make sure you have a good bathroom plan when you indulge.